MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-overview.md

 **Lease types** indicate which of the two types of leases will be used, either a finance lease or an operating lease.
 Under a finance lease, risks and rewards that are related to the leased asset are transferred to the lessee.
 Under an operating lease, risks and rewards that are related to leased asset remain with the lessor.
 A third option is an automated identification of the lease type, either finance or operating, based on the defined thresholds in the book.
 This automatic identification is performed during the lease reclassification test.

-**Thresholds** are used in the lease classification tests to determine if the asset classified as one of the following.
+**Thresholds** are used in the lease classification tests to determine if the asset classified as one of the following:

 - **Lease term** is the percentage of the useful life to be used in the classification test.
 The system will classify the lease as finance if the lease type is set to automatic, and if the lease term over the asset’s useful life is greater than or equal to the percentage defined here.